thoratou/sbs-sphinx-doc/tutorial/develop-libraries.rst

 Develop libraries
 =================

-In this tutorial, we will create two versions of the same library, a static one and a dynamic one.
+In this tutorial, you will create two versions of the same library, a static one and a dynamic one.
 It consists into a simple library that returns de number 42.

-We will also create an executable to call and display the result of the function given by the library.
+You will also create an executable to call and display the result of the function given by the library.

 Create a static library component
 ---------------------------------

 As in previous pages, the component must be created from scratch.
-To do it, use the create-component target as follows :
+To do it, use the :ref:`create-component <target-create-component>` target as follows :

 .. code-block:: console